 Specifications

-Type: High-coverage open-face (enduro-style)
+Type: High-coverage open-face MTB helmet

-Fit system: Adjustable retention
+Fit system: Adjustable retention system

 Ventilation: Enduro-focused venting